 Negative reviews are inevitable for any restaurant, but you should see it as a prime opportunity to effectively respond to the review and solve any issues raised by the reviewer.

 A well-written response isn’t just for peace of mind; it’s also a way to attract more customers.
-Survey research shows that 44.6 percent of consumers are more likely to visit a business that responds to its negative reviews.
+Research shows 44.6% of consumers are more likely to visit a business that responds to its negative reviews, but many businesses aren’t taking advantage of the practice, even though 33% of restaurants say their top challenge is attracting and retaining customers.

-So how do you write a short, yet effective response to a negative restaurant review?
+So how do you write a short yet effective response to a negative restaurant review?
+Try this six-step process based on observations of restaurant review responses:

 - Address the reviewer.